RIVN, AKBA & SFM Upcoming Class Action Deadlines: Bronstein, Gewirtz & Grossman, LLC, A Leading Class Action Firm, Reminds Investors to Contact the Firm

-NEW YORK, NY / ACCESSWIRE / March 29, 2022 / Bronstein, Gewirtz & Grossman, LLC reminds investors that a class action lawsuit has been filed against the following publicly-traded companies.
+NEW YORK, April 01, 2022 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC reminds investors that a class action lawsuit has been filed against the following publicly-traded companies.
 You can review a copy of the Complaints by visiting the links below or you may contact Peretz Bronstein, Esq. or his Investor Relations Analyst, Yael Nathanson of Bronstein, Gewirtz & Grossman, LLC at 212-697-6484.
 If you suffered a loss, you can request that the Court appoint you as lead plaintiff.
 Your ability to share in any recovery doesn't require that you serve as a lead plaintiff.
 A lead plaintiff acts on behalf of all other class members in directing the litigation.
 The lead plaintiff can select a law firm of its choice.
 An investor's ability to share in any potential future recovery is not dependent upon serving as lead plaintiff.

 Rivian Automotive, Inc. RIVN